 Straw poll #242

-Do you agree that AP MLD aging function shall not cause the buffered BUs to be discarded after any period that is shorter than that indicated by the non-AP MLD for which the BUs are buffered, in the Listen Interval field of its (Re)Association Request frame in r1?
+The AP MLD aging function shall not cause the buffered BUs to be discarded after any period that is shorter than that indicated by the non-AP MLD for which the BUs are buffered in the Listen Interval field of its (Re)Association Request frame in R1.

-This is independent of MSDU lifetime which also be used to discard the frames
+This is independent of MSDU lifetime, which is also used to discard the frames.

 The exact specification of the aging function is beyond the scope of this standard. [#SP242]